oktadev/okta-blog/_source/_posts/2020-10-04-introducing-okta-cli.md

 {% img blog/introducing-okta-cli/dotnet-authenticated.png alt:"dotnet authenticated" width:"600" %}{: .center-image }

 > **NOTE:** If you didn't set your password earlier, you'll need to now.
 Follow the unique link shown in the Okta CLI output.
-In my case, it was: `https://dev-159750.okta.com/reset_password/drpdRFTmBi8yQ-uIzbpx?fromURI=/`
+In my case, it was: `https://dev-159750.okta.com/welcome/drp7UBGB_GVjeHp_5Jbs`

 ## Looking Under the Hood of the Okta CLI

 I don't know much at all about .NET programming.
 I couldn't tell you the difference between .NET Core and ASP.NET or the differences between 3 and 4 (I think there's a 5 coming?)
-But, in less than 5 minutes, I had a running app that I could authenticate to using Okta.
+But, in less than five minutes, I had a running app that I could authenticate to using Okta.

 The samples architecture is the secret sauce behind this capability.
 If you check out where the .NET sample lives, you can see the [appsettings.json](https://github.com/okta-samples/okta-aspnet-core3-sample/blob/master/okta-aspnetcore-mvc-example/appsettings.json) template file: